Skip to main content

 The results are often reported as a T-score, which compares your BMD to that of a healthy young adult.
 A lower T-score signifies lower bone density.
 Long-term therapeutic interventions that lower systemic estradiol levels have been shown to cause a measurable decline in BMD.

-Studies on using have demonstrated a decrease in bone mineral density, particularly in the lumbar spine, which is rich in metabolically active trabecular bone.
+Studies on older men using Anastrozole have demonstrated a decrease in bone mineral density, particularly in the lumbar spine, which is rich in metabolically active trabecular bone.
 This type of bone is more sensitive to hormonal changes, making it an early indicator of skeletal compromise.
 Monitoring BMD becomes an essential component of a comprehensive health protocol for any individual on long-term Anastrozole therapy, as it provides a clear, objective measure of the medication’s impact on skeletal architecture.

 Intermediate